belastingdienst/opr-paas/README.md

 ## Goal

-The PaaS operator delivers an opiniated 'Project as a Service' implementation where development teams can request a 'Project as a Service' by defining a PaaS resource, which the PaaS operator uses as input to create namespaces limited by Cluster Resource Quota's, granting groups permissions and (together with a clusterwide ArgoCD) creating capabilities such as a PaaS specific deployment of ArgoCD (continuous deployment), Tekton (continuous integration), Grafana (observability), and KeyCloak (Application level Signle Sign On).
+The PaaS operator delivers an opiniated 'Project as a Service' implementation where development teams can request a 'Project as a Service' by defining a PaaS resource.

+A PaaS resource is used by the operator uses as an input to create namespaces limited by Cluster Resource Quota's, granting groups permissions and (together with a clusterwide ArgoCD) creating capabilities such as a PaaS specific deployment of ArgoCD (continuous deployment), Tekton (continuous integration), Grafana (observability), and KeyCloak (Application level Signle Sign On).

 A PaaS is all a team needs to hit the ground running.

 ## Quickstart